brooklynrail/brooklynrail-platform/content/events/2023/02/renee-gladman-narratives-of-magnitude.md

 ---
 title: "Renee Gladman: Narratives of Magnitude"
-deck: Featuring Renee Gladman and Zoë Hopkins
+deck: Featuring Gladman and Zoë Hopkins
 summary: Artist Renee Gladman joins Rail contributor Zoë Hopkins for a conversation.
 We conclude with a reading by Gladman.
 people: